 Our research programs involve the use of hazardous materials and chemicals, which are currently only handled by third parties.
 We are subject to foreign, federal, state and local environmental and health and safety laws and regulations governing, among other matters, the use, manufacture, handling, storage and disposal of hazardous materials and waste products.
-We may incur significant costs to comply with these current or future environmental and health and safety laws and regulations or injury from hazardous materials and may incur material liability as a result of such contamination or injury.
+We may incur significant costs to comply with these current or future environmental and health and safety laws and regulations.
+In addition, we cannot completely eliminate the risk of contamination or injury from hazardous materials and may incur material liability as a result of such contamination or injury.
 In the event of an accident, an injured party may seek to hold us liable for any damages that result.
 Any liability could exceed the limits or fall outside the coverage of our workers' compensation, property and business interruption insurance and we may not be able to maintain insurance on acceptable terms, if at all.
 We currently carry no insurance specifically covering environmental claims.